HowToGetLicensed

 How California Compares

-California requires 0 hours of pre-license education for opticians.
+California does not require any pre-license education hours.
 The average total cost in California is around $8,000, compared to the national average of $5,400.
 California's 2-year renewal cycle is longer than the national average of 0.8 years.

 How Much Does a Optician License Cost in California?